This information is part of the Colgate University catalog, 2024-25.

 The Manning Marable Award for Service -- this award, named after the visionary founder of our program in Africana & Latin American Studies, will be given to a graduating senior who has contributed to the visibility of African-American, African, Caribbean and Latin American cultures on campus, through organizing, event planning, and service.
 Ideally, the student will have worked to forge alliances across the different components, bringing students together from across the four components and areas of study.

-Dr. Manning Marable, Colgate University's Africana And Latin American Studies Program (ALST) program's founding director was an esteemed public intellectual, and activist whose work was grounded in, and advanced, the Black Radical Tradition.
+Dr. Manning Marable, Colgate University's Africana and Latin American Studies Program (ALST) program's founding director was an esteemed public intellectual and activist whose work was grounded in, and advanced, the Black Radical Tradition.
 In scholarship and early works, and culminating with his Pulitzer Prize-winning opus, Malcolm X: A Life of Reinvention, which was published days after his death, Marable's scholarship and intellectual commitments reflected a commitment to transnational, Afro-diasporic, collaborative democratic thought.
 Beginning in 1976, Marable had a nationally syndicated column "Along the Color Line" which was printed in dozens of newspapers and was fodder for public radio programs.

 Honors and High Honors